svenkatrav/TakeHomeEncoderSceneChange-dannyshong/README.md

 ## Building the Application

-To build the application, you will need to have the x264 library and a C++ compiler installed on your system.
+To build the application, you will need to have a C++ compiler installed on your system.
 Follow these steps to compile the application:

-1. Navigate to the root directory of the project in your terminal.
+1. Clone the repository and navigate to the root directory of the project in your terminal.
+2. Initialize and update the Git submodules to retrieve `libx264`: git submodule update --init --recursive
-2. Run the `make` command to build the executable: make
+3. Run the `make` command to build the executable: make
-3. The build process will generate an executable named `yuv_to_h264`.
+4. The build process will generate an executable named `yuv_to_h264`.

 ## Running the Application